telegraph/milton/README.md

 Load the `manifest.json` file located in the `build` folder into Figma to crate a new plugin.
 Once you've created a new plugin you can use the development console within Figma to test and debug the plugin.
-Saving changes will cause `watchexec` to automatically rebuild allowing you to reload the plugin in Figma.
+Saving changes will automatically rebuild allowing you to reload the plugin in Figma.

 ## UI